Export Exchange server mailboxes to Outlook PST

 - Select 'EDB to PST' option.

-- You can use the default job name or click ‘New Job’ to create a custom name for easier identification later.
+- You can either use the default job name or select ‘New Job’ to assign a custom name, making it easier to identify.

 Step 2: Select the offline EDB file